Scylidose/100DaysOfCodeChallenge2/Calendar/README.md

         100 Days of Code Challenge | ROUND 2
 ----------------------------------------------

+## Day 30: 05 June 2019

+- Read chapter six and seven of the book Python for Data Analysis.

+- Finished to watch the video : Learn Machine Learning: Crash Course for Beginners from freeCodeCamp channel

+**Aprox Time:** ***1.5 hour***

 ## Day 29: 04 June 2019

 - Read chapter five of the book Python for Data Analysis.